 The term “retinoids” refers to vitamin A and the various molecules derived from vitamin A, which itself is also known as retinol (ROL).
 ROL is converted to retinaldehyde (RAL) and then to retinoic acid (RA) in the skin.
 RA modulates gene expression and influences cellular processes in both the epidermis and dermis, thereby exerting potent effects on skin health.

 A smart, multifaceted ingredient that uniquely penetrates skin’s surface to promote and support collagen synthesis and reduce the appearance of fine lines and wrinkles.
 Retinol is also extremely balancing, helping to keep pores clean and remove excess oil.

-The Naked chemist skincare range focuses on skin-identical ingredients that are completely compatible with our skin’s composition and mimic it beautifully.
+The Naked chemist skincare range focuses on skin-identical ingredients that are completely compatible with your skin’s composition.

-These include the natural moisturising factors such as hyaluronic acid, urea and glycerin and ingredients that also naturally mimic the lipids within your skin, which include squalane, essential fatty acids, such as ceramides, cholesterol, phospholipids, triglycerides and sterols that integrate naturally with your skin’s barrier, allowing for penetration without disruption.
+These include natural moisturising factors such as hyaluronic acid, urea and glycerin and ingredients that also naturally mimic the lipids within your skin, like squalane, essential fatty acids, such as ceramides, cholesterol, phospholipids, triglycerides and sterols that integrate naturally with your skin’s barrier, allowing for penetration without disruption.

-Strengthening your skin’s barrier function will help to prevent inflammation and breakouts, all of which can lead to chronic inflammation, which significantly ages your skin and can slow down the processes of repair and renewal, thus helping to preserve your skin’s youthfulness, stabilising and maintaining the natural intercellular skin matrix.
+So it is important to incorporate these into your routine to preserve your skin’s youthfulness, stabilising and maintaining the natural intercellular skin matrix.
 Hence, it is less prone to problems that are vital for healthy skin.